- 500g beetroot, washed and peeled

 When days are short and cold, nothing beats a warming, creamy gratin – and this beetroot number is a particular favourite.
 This recipe is one we turn to time and again, serving it alongside rare fillet of beef on a Sunday or as a standalone dish with greens and horseradish.
 It can be made ahead of time; simply pop it in the oven when ready to cook.

-Enjoy more recipes like this on our next cheese the full story full-day course and discover how to create indulgent dishes using our delicious, rich, creamy organic cheeses.
+Enjoy more recipes like this on our next One Pot Cooking course and discover how to create comfort in a pot using delicious, seasonal ingredients from our farm.

 Preheat oven to 180°C.

 Thinly slice the beetroot and potato either by hand, with the slicing attachment of a food processor or with a mandolin; it should be about 2–3mm thick.

 Mix the garlic with the cream in a small pan and bring to the boil.
 Remove from the heat and leave to infuse for about 10 minutes.
 Mix well and season with salt and pepper.

 Put the sliced beetroot and potato in a bowl and add some seasoning.
 Add the cream, two thirds of the cheese and the chopped rosemary.
 Mix thoroughly so the beetroot and potato are coated.